aplteam/Tatin/docs/TatinUserSettings.md

 ### May I edit it?

-If you are famailiar with [JSON5](https://json5.org/) your are free to edit that file with any editor, but keep in mind that you are in charge for making sure that the contents of the file is valid JSON5.
-If it's not, Tatin will crash.
+Of course you are free to edit that file with any editor.
+However, if you are not familiar with [JSON5](https://json5.org/) then keep in mind that you are in charge for making sure that the contents of the file is valid JSON5: if it's not, Tatin will crash.

 Changing the contents of that file by other means --- discussed next --- is much saver as it would check your input and also make  sure that the contents of the file is always valid (syntactically correct).

 ### What does Tatin do with the file?

 When Tatin is initialized (that is discussed in detail in the document "InitializingTatin") in creates an instance of the `UserSettings` class with the name `MyUserSettings`.
-The constructor gets the fully qualfied name of the user config file as an argument and is therefore able to represent that file.
+The constructor gets the fully qualified name of the user config file as an argument and is therefore able to represent that file.
 If it does not exist yet it is created.

 ### Summary